Arabian Peninsula: Landscape

 A plateau more than 2500 ft high extends across much of the Arabian Peninsula.
 The plateau slopes eastwards from the massive, rifted escarpment along the coast of the Red Sea, to the shallow waters of the Persian Gulf.
-The interior is characterised by cuestas and valleys, drained by a system of wadis.
+The interior is characterized by cuestas and valleys, drained by a system of wadis.
 A crescent of sand and gravel deserts lies to the east.

 Mountains

-There are mountains at the eastern, southern and northwestern borders of the peninsula.
+There are mountains at the eastern, southern and north-western borders of the peninsula.
 Broadly, the ranges can be grouped as follows: